Prat05devs/cafe-buddy-app-6795d241/replit.md

 - **✅ Supabase integration**: Connected backend to Supabase PostgreSQL with all tables created
 - **✅ Database setup**: All tables and authentic sample data from data.json imported to Supabase
 - **✅ Sample data**: 7 categories, 12 menu items, 8 tables, 5 staff members with multilingual support
+- **✅ API endpoints**: All CRUD operations tested and working with Supabase data
 - **⏳ Component migration**: Currently migrating existing React components to new Next.js structure

 ### Migration Status